 Cenote Cristalino is a lush natural setting and offers many different bodies of water to explore, snorkel, or simply relax in the water.
 In the main cenote, there is a cliff ledge where you can jump into the water.
 The ledge is about 12 feet and doesn’t even look that high, but to be honest I had to work up the courage to take the plunge!
-I do have a slight fear of heights.
-Check out the video of my jump at the end of this post!
+I’ll admit I have a slight fear of heights.
+You can check out the video of my jump at the end of this post!

 Snorkel through a cave

 One of the coolest things about Cenote Cristalino is a tunnel-like cave that you can swim through.
 The ceiling of the cave is covered in stalactites and the water is the prettiest shade of turquoise blue.
 It’s a great spot to snorkel or float your way through to admire the unique rock formations.
 There are many rocks under the water here so I would recommend wearing water shoes to protect your feet.

 At Cenote Cristalino, there are several smaller ponds and bodies of water where you can sit on the ledge and dip your feet in the water.
 If you hold your feet still, the tiny cenote fish will come and give you some free exfoliation.
 It’s kind of an odd tickly sensation but you will get used to it!
 Don’t pay for a fish spa on 5th Avenue in Playa del Carmen when you can get one for free at a cenote!

 Discover a hidden cenote